Fliptron/T41_EBTKS_FW_1.0/Commit_Details.md

 -   Minor changes and more debug serial output for SPRINTF
 -   Minor changes to SDREN while debugging Phi 2 to RC timing.

+## Commit \#83 12/02/2020

+Changes:
+-   Added documentation on the Term85 virtual terminal object.
+By RB Light editing by PMF